nrfconnect/sdk-nrf/include/bluetooth/services/gadgets.rst

    :local:
    :depth: 2

-The BLE GATT Alexa Gadgets Service is a custom service that manages Alexa Gadgets stream transactions.
+The Bluetooth LE GATT Alexa Gadgets Service is a custom service that manages Alexa Gadgets stream transactions.
 For details about the stream format, see Alexa Gadgets Bluetooth LE Packet `Alexa Gadgets Bluetooth LE Packet Format`_.

 The Alexa Gadgets Service is used in the :ref:`peripheral_alexa_gadgets` sample.